Selected departures in October 2019 & January to June 2020

 Today is at leisure to further explore all the attractions of Singapore.
 In the evening we take the Singapore Airlines overnight flight to Auckland.

-Arrive in Auckland around midday.
-Transfer to the four-star Grand Millenium Hotel, well-located to all the city’s attractions.
+Arrive in Auckland around midday, transferring to the four-star Rydges Hotel, well located to all the city’s attractions.
 The rest of the day is at leisure.

 Your sightseeing tour of the ‘City of Sails’ includes the panoramic city and harbour views from Bastion Point, trendy Parnell Village, the lovely bays of the waterfront drive and the vibrant Viaduct Harbour area.
 We also visit the Auckland Museum which gives an excellent introduction to the artistic legacy and cultures of the peoples of the Pacific including the monumental carvings, buildings, canoes and taonga (treasures) of the Maori as well as the diversity of cultures which now combine to form the rich tapestry of race, nationality and creed which is modern New Zealand.
 Your afternoon is free to explore the city further.